 For more helpful advice on measuring a room accurately, check out our fitting guides.

 Sub flooring, preparations required ahead of laying your new flooring

 You’ll need to clear your room of all furniture.
-If you’ve opted for our fitting service, your fitter will move up to five items of furniture.

 The sub flooring needs to be prepared before your flooring can be laid.
 If this isn’t right, you won’t get the best finish from your new flooring.

 Your sub flooring should be smooth, even and dry.
 It may need screeding or hardboard to achieve the right finish.